What’s first? Is it to be happy? Is it to look at your life and be satisfied? Or is any of this even realistic?

 But was I happy?

 I had to cold-call new prospects.
-I had to service old accounts, which were given to me but the commission from these accounts weren’t enough to buy a cheeseburger from the 99 cent meals.
+I had to service old accounts, which were given to me but the commission from these accounts wasn’t enough to buy a cheeseburger from the 99 cent meals.

 I was yelled at and cursed at.
 I was discouraged on a daily basis.
 To top this off, I worked with a woman who was nothing short of cruel and unusual.
 She was dishonest on her good days and vicious on her better days.
 But at her worst, she was downright unlikable.